mendix/docs/content/en/docs/refguide/modeling/integration/rest-services/published-rest-services/publish-rest-service.md

 ## 1 Introduction

 Mendix allows you to publish REST web services natively from Studio Pro.
-This how-to will show you how to publish a REST service in an example project.
-This example will demonstrate the GET operation for a published REST service.
+This how-to demonstrates how to publish a REST service in an example project.
+This example demonstrates the `GET` operation for a published REST service.

-This how-to will teach you how to do the following:
+This how-to teaches you how to do the following:

 * Create a published REST service and return the results in JSON or XML